Monitoring Climate and Pika in the Southern Rockies

 If you are a hiker who visits the highest peaks of the West, you may have spotted pikas among the talus fields or heard their "eek" alarm call.
 Pikas look like small rabbits and are sometimes described as "terminally cute."
 The American pika lives among the most stunning scenery and most harsh conditions of North America - typically on mountains above 8000 feet elevation - from California to New Mexico and north into Canada.

-Like polar bears, pikas have gained attention as early indicators of the effects of climate change on wildlife.
+Like polar bears, pikas gained attention as early indicators of the effects of climate change on wildlife.
 In the case of pikas it is not sea ice that they require, but mountain peaks that are cool in summer and have a blanket of insulating snow in winter - both of which are being altered by climate change.

 The pika was recently proposed for inclusion on the list of endangered species, but the US Fish and Wildlife Service determined that endangered status is not warranted at this time.
 Why?
 Because the scientific information about pikas is not yet clear.
 Pikas seem to be disappearing from some mountainous areas, but not from others.
 And in a few places, pikas confound conventional knowledge - they are found at low elevations and do well in the warmer temperatures.

 The project began as a citizen science project in the Pecos Wilderness, but sadly, this very challenging project turned out to be too challenging for volunteers.
 Use of citizen scientists was discontinued after 2012.
 Dangerous conditions from extreme drought, forest fires, and flash floods precluded data collection in 2013.
-In 2014, data collection resumed using professional biological technicians and Institute staff and full set of baseline data was obtained.
+In 2014, data collection resumed using professional biological technicians and Institute staff and a full set of baseline data was finally obtained.